 No internal or partial internal model has been used in the calculation of the Solvency Capital Requirement.

-E.5 Non-compliance with the Minimum Capital Requirement and noncompliance with the Solvency Capital Requirements The Company has maintained Own Funds in excess of the Minimum Capital Requirement and Solvency Capital Requirement throughout the period.
+E.5 Non-compliance with Minimum Capital Requirement and noncompliance with the Solvency Capital Requirements

+The Company has maintained Own Funds in excess of the Minimum Capital the Minimum Capital Requirement and Solvency Capital Requirement throughout the period.